Why France banned meat names for vegetarian alternatives

 Malte Rödl explores the legislation in relation to our move towards healthy, ethical and sustainable foods.

-The rationale behind the France’s recent amendment is that consumers might be misled into believing that meat alternatives were real meat.
+The rationale behind France’s recent amendment is that consumers might be misled into believing that meat alternatives were real meat.
 Essentially, product names such as “vegetable steak”, “soy sausage”, or “bacon-flavoured strips” have been banned.

 But to understand this legislation, it’s necessary to look at the recent history of changing food trends and the threat this is having on the meat industry.

 There is an increasing demand for meat alternatives across the globe.
-Market research forecasts suggest it will grow 8.4% between 2015 and 2020.
+Market research forecasts suggest it will grow by 8.4% between 2015 and 2020.
 The UK market for meat alternatives currently ranges between £250m-300m annually, which is nearly 3% of the meat market.

 And the market is not just popular with vegetarians and vegans.
 The largest share of meat alternative consumers are people looking to reduce their meat intake and so-called flexitarians.
 There are growing health, ethical and sustainability concerns around animal farming and so every market forecast is highly optimistic that the market for meat substitutes will grow.